dlsc-software-consulting-gmbh/GemsFX/README.md

 ## YearMonthView

 A view for displaying the months of a given year.
 The user can quickly switch between years.
+Properties are available to restrict the selection to an earliest and a latest month.

 ![YearMonthPicker](gemsfx/docs/year-month-view.png)